jimdigriz/freeradius-oauth2-perl/README.md

       ...
     }

+**SECURITY WARNING:** rlm_perl xlat splits on spaces and quoting is completely ignored, so if any variables you use in the URL argument contain spaces, you will run into trouble.  `Realm` is safe as `suffix` protects you, but `User-Name`, and other user controllable fields, need validating so it is crucial that using something like `filter_username` is *strongly* recommended (including for `inner-tunnel`)

-If you are not running a [recent multivalue supporting version of FreeRADIUS](https://github.com/FreeRADIUS/freeradius-server/blob/master/src/tests/keywords/if-multivalue), then the autopopulating of `Group-Name` is inaccessible, so you should use `jsonpath`.
+If you are not running a [recent multivalue supporting version of FreeRADIUS](https://github.com/FreeRADIUS/freeradius-server/blob/master/src/tests/keywords/if-multivalue), then the auto-populating of `Group-Name` is inaccessible, so you should use `jsonpath`.

 For example the following will reject anyone not a member of the 'Office Staff' group: